dpwgc/sqlmidway/README.md

 ### A simple example

-* modify the dbs parameters in config.yaml to create a database connection named test_db and configure a query API for the database
+* modify the dbs parameters in config.yaml to create a database connection named 'test_db' and configure a query API for the database

 ```yaml
 # database information (multiple data sources can be configured)